 Damages Awarded in a Wrongful Death Case

-In a successful wrongful death case, a lawyer may provide compensation awards for the following things and others:
+In a successful wrongful death case, a Columbia attorney may seek compensation awards, including for the following losses:

 - Lost financial contributions